-The following draws heavily on an article written by Dale Warner @Revolve and on-line blog dedicated to the success of the real estate community!
+The following is heavily based on an article written by Dale Warner at Revolve, an online blog dedicated to the success of the real estate community.

-Have you ever shelled out $$ on Zillow, Trulia, or Realtor.com to have the only respondents to be tire kickers and buyer “wanna bees”!
+Have you ever spent money on Zillow, Trulia, or Realtor.com only to have the respondents be tire kickers and buyer “wanna bes”?

 New Statistics on Lead Sources

-Recent reports (2016, 2017) released by NAR say 64% of sellers found their agent through a referral and 25% used the agent they had previously worked with to buy or sell a home.
+Recent reports released by NAR say 64% of sellers found their agent through a referral, and 25% used the agent they had previously worked with to buy or sell a home.

 That means 89% of transactions are repeat and referral deals.
-This tells us that only 11% of all other deals done come from all of those other sources—direct mail, sign calls, door knocking, cold calling, expired listings, walk ins…and web leads.
+This tells us that only 11% of all deals are from other sources—direct mail, sign calls, door knocking, cold calling, expired listings, walk-ins, and web leads.

 So what does this all mean?
-These statistics tell you how you can most effectively prioritize your activities to generate the most business.
+These statistics tell you how to prioritize your activities most effectively to generate the most business.

 There are 2 Key Takeaways Here: